Luxury Vs. Budget: Types Of Body Wash Compared

 Save Money When:

-You just need to get clean: If you have no specific skin concerns and just want effective daily cleansing, budget options work perfectly.
+You just need to get clean.
+If you have no specific skin concerns and just want daily cleansing, budget options work perfectly.

-You moisturize separately: If you apply lotion after showering anyway, your body wash doesn't need to be moisturizing.
+You moisturize separately.
+If you apply lotion after showering, your body wash doesn't need to be moisturizing.
+Fragrance isn't important either—budget products cleanse just as well.

 Budget Shopping Tips

-Avoid products with long ingredient lists of things you can't pronounce.
+Avoid products with very long ingredient lists full of unfamiliar chemicals.

 When to Invest in Better Body Wash